-We cannot assure you that we will not encounter problems or delays in obtaining the necessary government approvals, fulfilling the conditions required for obtaining the relevant approvals or taking possession of the land parcels for our property development projects, or that we will be able to fulfil the obligations under the government leases in the future including the time for commencement and completion of development, or that we will be able to adapt to and comply with any new laws, regulations or policies that may come into effect from time to time with respect to the property industry in general or the particular processes with respect to the granting of the relevant approvals.
+- problems or delays in obtaining the necessary government approvals, fulfilling the conditions required for obtaining the relevant approvals or taking possession of the land parcels for our property development projects; - problems or delays in fulfilling the obligations under the government leases in the future including the time for commencement and completion of development; and - difficulties in adapting to and complying with any new laws, regulations or policies that may come into effect from time to time with respect to the property industry in general or the particular processes with respect to the granting of the relevant approvals.

 If we are unable to obtain the relevant approvals or to fulfil the conditions of those approvals or take possession of the land parcels for our property development projects, such projects may not be able to proceed on schedule or at all and our business, results of operations and financial condition may be adversely affected.